Ruddernation-Designs/html5-contact-form-with-Google-maps/readme.txt

 # html5-contact-form-with-Google-maps
 This is a PHP contact form in HTML5/CSS3 with Google maps using the canvas feature, This uses the Modernizr and Bootstrap features.

+This is ready for instant use once you change the email addresses in the contact.php in the core folder, It can be used as a full page or embed into a existing page, Just simply remove the relevant tags and do a few css updates to make it fit the page or with your themes style.